abilokonsky/msds_practicum/README.md

 ## 1 Generate Synthetic Dataset
 ### See Notebook on Blender Model Generation

-##### You need to run the py file for your model inside of blender's "Scripting" tab.
-This is the .txt document under "notebooks"
+##### You need to run the py file for your model inside of blender's "Scripting" tab in a .blend file.
+This is the .txt document under "notebooks" a .blend file is saved for reference.

 ![Screenshot from 2024-05-01 20-42-32](https://github.com/abilokonsky/msds_practicum/assets/62521066/ca005dd1-9173-449a-929a-12cf8554cd90)

 ## 2 Train Models